-He may have passed the footwork test, however the contact point isn’t great.
+He may have passed the footwork test.
+However, the contact point isn’t great.
 His head dips forward slightly when he makes the initial punch.
 This means his body weight is leaning forward.

-Other Styles of Press Coverage
+Other Types of Press Coverage

 - Cover 2